 Here are a few suggestions to keep fruit flies at bay:

-Have you tried any of the fruit fly traps we mentioned or do you have any other ideas for eliminating fruit flies?
+Have you tried any of the homemade fruit fly traps we mentioned or do you have any other ideas for eliminating fruit flies?
 Share your thoughts in the comment section below.

 For more information including general pest control and pest control company tips, check out this Pest Control Information, with over a hundred tips about all types of pests and pest control.